England's estimated COVID R number edges up

-LONDON (Reuters) - The estimated reproduction “R” rate in England has edged up to between 0.9 and 1.1, Britain’s health ministry said on Friday, after an official estimate showed the epidemic was no longer shrinking.
+The estimated reproduction "R" rate in England has edged up to between 0.9 and 1.1, Britain's health ministry said on Friday, after an official estimate showed the epidemic was no longer shrinking. read more

 The daily case growth rate was estimated at -2% to +1%, compared to -3% to +1% last week.